 The process of securing a home loan can be confusing and daunting, especially when it comes to the laundry list of fees associated with your mortgage.
 It can be very difficult to understand all the fees and closing costs and whether or not you're being overcharged.

 Shopping around for the lowest closing costs could save you thousands -- money that could be spent on your new home instead of on your loan.

-Here are six tips on how to save on your mortgage’s closing costs:
+Here are nine tips on how to save on your mortgage’s closing costs:

 No. 1: Shop around

 Mortgage rates aren’t the only thing you need to shop around for when buying a home or refinancing.
 Getting quotes from several mortgage lenders is the number one piece of advice when it comes to mortgage shopping.
 Although lenders don't have to provide an estimate before you apply for the loan, you should be able to find lenders who are willing to provide some ballpark figures when it comes to closing costs.

 Try to get at least three estimates from local lenders.
 Speaking to local lenders is extremely important, especially when it comes to closing costs.

 Closing cost calculator

 No. 2: Lender competition means lower closing costs